-a) Must be a 20m reserve, with a minimum of 7m carriageway, 2m shoulder, and a minimum of 1m table drain.
+a) Must be a 20 metres reserve, with a minimum of 7 metres carriageway, 2 metres shoulder, and a minimum of 1 metres table drain.

 b) Amalgamation of adjoining properties to create a public road in lieu of multiple access handles will be given consideration for concession with regard to reducing the lot area below the 1 hectare minimum lot size policy.
 In these circumstances the area utilised for the public road will be apportioned to the lots created as would be the case with a private access handle to satisfy the minimum 1 hectare lot size.